-- The Worker must ensure that all documentation relevant to the case (e.g., Application, History Sheet, etc.) is available prior to the telephone interview.
-This preparation prevents unnecessary waiting time while on the telephone with an interpreter. - Once a telephone interpreter is on the line, the interview is to be conducted.
-If additional appointments or actions are needed, the Worker and the interpreter must convey this information to the applicant/participant. - The telephone interpreter service can also be accessed while a caller is on hold or has given the Worker a callback number.
+When speaking to LEP individuals on the telephone, the telephone interpreter service can be accessed while a caller is on hold or has given the Worker a callback number.
 If an FIA staff member answers the telephone and the caller cannot speak English, he/she should politely ask the caller to hold and immediately contact the telephone interpretation service via conference call.